The COM Admissions office only reviews completed applications. The following makes an application complete (each detailed further below).

 Evaluators should submit letters of evaluation or a Health Professions Advisory Committee Evaluation packet directly to TMDSAS.
 All letters of evaluation submitted by the evaluator or advising office must be written in official school business letterhead, and all evaluations must be current, otherwise they will not be considered official.
-Letters can be submitted by postal mail in official school/organization envelope or submitted electronically viaor .
-They can also be uploaded through the TMDSAS Advisor Portal A minimum of two evaluations from professors are required.
+Letters can be submitted to TMDSAS by postal mail in official school/organization envelope or submitted electronically viaor .
+They can also be uploaded through the TMDSAS Advisor Portal.
+A minimum of two evaluations from professors are required.
 Letters of reference from employment supervisors, physicians, other medical personnel or research mentors are acceptable, but they must not be used in lieu of the minimum two professor letters.
-The College of Medicine will authenticate all letters of evaluation/recommendation and health professions advisory committee packets and can request additional letters at any time.
+TMDSAS will authenticate all letters of evaluation/recommendation and health professions advisory committee packets.

 If you are no longer in undergraduate school and cannot obtain an evaluation from your former health professions advisor or health professions advisory committee, you should proceed as follows: